A mock data challenge for next-generation detectors: Description of the Simulation

 \subsection{Simulation of the noise}

 Assuming no correlated instrumental or environmental noise, independent Gaussian frequency series with zero mean and unit variance were generated for each of the three ET detectors.
-These frequency series were then colored using the noise power spectral density (PSD) and inverse Fourier transformed to the time domain.
+This simplified noise model is intentionally adopted for \textit{ET-MDC1} to establish a controlled baseline.
+In realistic conditions, correlated noise between co-located detectors and non-Gaussian transients are expected to impact pipeline performance, for instance by reducing the effectiveness of null-stream consistency tests and increasing false-alarm rates.
+A quantitative assessment of these effects is deferred to future mock data challenges.
+The frequency series were then colored using the noise power spectral density (PSD) and inverse Fourier transformed to the time domain.
 To ensure continuity between consecutive segments, the time-domain data were combined using overlapping and blending techniques \cite{lalsuite}.
 Specifically, each segment overlapped by 50\%, with half of the data from one segment overlapping with the next.
 In the overlapping regions, the old segment’s samples were multiplied by a cosine function (decreasing from 1 to 0), and the new segment’s samples by a sine function (increasing from 0 to 1), evaluated such that the squares of the two weights sum to one at each point.
 This energy-preserving blend ensures smooth transitions between segments and avoids discontinuities at the boundaries.
 Fig.~\ref{fig-signal} shows the time series of the first data segment in E1, where the GW signal (in black), the same shown in Fig.~\ref{fig-GWsignal}, is buried within the simulated detector noise (in blue).

 To validate the accuracy of the noise simulation, we estimated the power spectral density (PSD) from the first 2048-second segment of the simulated dataset, using Welch’s method with 4-second Hann-windowed, overlapping segments.
 This approach balances frequency resolution with reduced variance by averaging over many short segments.
 As shown in Fig.~\ref{fig-psdcomp}, the recovered PSD for the three detectors E1, E2, and E3 closely follows the predicted sensitivity curve across the relevant frequency range.